-Teardrop Park, New York, NY.
-Source: Michael van Valkenburgh, Inc. Left: Central lawn provides a space for small community gatherings.
-Top Middle: Nature play opportunities for children.
-Top Right: Public art appears to be a rock wall in summer, but creates an ice sculpture in winter.
+Teardrop Park, New York, New York.
+Source: Michael van Valkenburgh, Inc. Left: A central lawn provides a space for small community gatherings.
+Top Middle: Natural play opportunities are provided for children.
+Top Right: A rock wall is abstract art in the summer, and creates an ice sculpture in the winter.
 Size: 2 acres

-Canal Park, Washington D.C.
-Source: Olin (left), Capitol Riverfront (top-middle), Olin (top-right).
+Canal Park, Washington District of Columbia.
+Source: Olin (left), Capitol Riverfront (topmiddle), Olin (top-right).

-Left: A movie in the park is one of many seasonal events to activate the park.
-Top Middle: Grassy areas provide space for informal play and relaxation.
-Top Right: Shaded benches create comfortable spaces for rest and contemplation.
+Left: A movie in the park is one of many seasonal events to activate this park at the "heart" of teh newly developed neighborhood.
+Middle: Grassy areas provide space for informal play and relaxation.
+Right: Shaded benches create comfortable spaces for rest and contemplation.
 Size: 3 acres